Revolution11Corp/rev11_twilio/README.md

 DATABASE - Database name

-DRIVER - Database driver, can be one of the following: 'mssql', 'mysql', 'pg', 'oracle', 'sqlite' or 'websql'
+DRIVER - Database driver, can be one of the following: 'mssql', 'mysql', 'pg', 'oracle', 'sqlite'

 ACCOUNT - Name of an account that has read privileges to the database.